 Getting Diagnosed with Depression

 Meanwhile, anyone affected by depression needs to know that safe and effective treatment is available now.
 Because treatment for depression and other mental health disorders is an essential service during a coronavirus outbreak, providers like FHE Health are open and receiving patients.
-For help with questions about depression or any other mental health concern, call us today at 1-866-534-3586.
+For help with questions about depression or any other mental health illness or concern, call us today at 1-866-534-3586.
 We would be happy to help in any way we can.

 See More Resources on our Remote Recovery Toolkit